 Special Olympics World Games are held in summer and winter sports, alternating every two years.
-The next World Winter Games is TBA, and the next World Summer Games will be in 2023 in Berlin, Germany.
+The next World Winter Games is January 2023 in Kazan, Russia, and the next World Summer Games is tentatively scheduled for 2023 in Berlin, Germany.

 At World Games, Minnesota is part of the larger Team USA delegation and only selects athletes to represent our state.
 (Coaches are chosen through an application handled by Team USA management.)
 The timeline and selection process are fairly standard, but involve many steps and different levels of the Special Olympics organization.